-At the core of DArTseq technology, as it was in the case of DArT method, is a genome complexity reduction concept.
+As it was in the case of DArT method, the core of DArTseq technology, is a genome complexity reduction concept.

 Many methods have been developed to reduce genome complexity for genomic characterisation, however the DArT methods provide a significant advantage via an intelligent selection of genome fraction corresponding predominantly to active genes.
 This selection is achieved through the use of a combination of Restriction Enzymes which separate low copy sequences (most informative for marker discovery and typing) from the repetitive fraction of the genome.